dotkernel/tutorial-101/docs/book/v1/chapter-2.md

 }
 ```

-The `BookRepository.php` for example, can implement a function that list the books based on certain authors, or titles.
+The `BookRepository.php`, for example, can implement functions that list books based on specific authors or titles.
-That will not be covered in this tutorial.
+However, this will not be covered in this chapter of the tutorial.

 ## Final Steps